BayAreaMetro/DataViz/Spatial-Analysis-Mapping/Best-Practices-Procedures/Publishing-Sharing-AGOL.md

 ### Web Layers

-1. Publish web layer to AGOL through ArcGIS Pro, following guide on [sharing with ArcGIS Pro](https://github.com/BayAreaMetro/DataVizSOP/blob/master/SpatialAnalysisMapping/AGOLTechnicalResources.md#publishing-web-layers-to-agol-with-arcgis-pro)
+1. Publish web layer to AGOL through ArcGIS Pro, following guide on [sharing with ArcGIS Pro](AGOL-Technical-Resources.md#publishing-web-layers-to-agol-with-arcgis-pro)
 2. Ensure web map meets minimum basic documentation requirements for draft content.
-See [basic documentation requirements](https://github.com/BayAreaMetro/DataVizSOP/blob/master/SpatialAnalysisMapping/Documentation.md#basic-documentation)
+See [basic documentation requirements](SpatialAnalysisMapping/Documentation.md#basic-documentation)
     - Name, summary, and tag field are required to be completed before you can publishing to AGOL from ArcGIS Pro.
 3. Select sharing options:
     - To share with **only** a select group of stakeholders, share content to a **working group only**.
 Don't share with **organization** or **public**.
 If an appropriate working group does not exist, create one following guidelines for [creating working groups](#create-working-group)
     - To share with a wider audience, or a stakeholder not part of the MTC AGOL Organization, share content to **organization**, **public**, or both if necessary.
+4. Confirm spatial extent for all web layers prior to publishing.
+If spatial extent is larger than your target extent (ex California extent when web layer is Bay Area centric), follow guide on [Recalculating Feature Class Extent](AGOL-Technical-Resources.md#recalculate-feature-class-extent)

 ### Web Maps

 1. Ensure web map meets minimum basic documentation requirements for draft content.
-See [basic documentation requirements](https://github.com/BayAreaMetro/DataVizSOP/blob/master/SpatialAnalysisMapping/Documentation.md#basic-documentation)
+See [basic documentation requirements](Documentation.md#basic-documentation)
 2. Select sharing options:
     - To share with **only** a select group of stakeholders, share content to a **working group only**.
 Don't share with **organization** or **public**.
 If an appropriate working group does not exist, create one following guidelines for [creating working groups](#create-working-group)
     - To share with a wider audience, or a stakeholder not part of the MTC AGOL Organization, share content to **organization**, **public**, or both if necessary.